-The stimulus channels of the MMX72 stimulus matrix have the same structure as those of the MMX 670.
+The MMX72 stimulus matrix is used e.g. for engaging and switching stimulus tasks.
+Its application is identical with that of MMX670.
+It holds 72 relays which are designed for 2 A switching current.
+The High and the Low branch of MMX72 can also be programmed individually.
 There are 72 stimulus channels (one-wire technique) for potentialfree stimulation and measurement in a total of 18 groups with 4 in- and outputs each.

-Maximum expansion: 8 boards (=552 stimulus channels)
+ATS-KMFT 670: 8 boards (=552 stimulus channels)